The after effects of the mortgage crisis are still making their way through the court system – and judges don’t like what they’re seeing.

 “This problem is nationwide.
 I truly believe that banks are making a conscious decision that it is less expensive for them to pay sanctions than to change their internal policies.
 However, the law is the law.
 The bank’s conduct is simply illegal and will not be tolerated by me.”

 If you have questions about debt relief or need to file for Chapter 7 bankruptcy, Chapter 11 bankruptcy or Chapter 13 bankruptcy, we can help.
-Call the White Plains law office at 800-666-9743 (800-On-My-Side) and speak to Michael H. Schwartz, the experienced New York bankruptcy attorney.
+Call the White Plains law office at 800-666-9743 (800-On-My-Side) and speak to Michael H. Schwartz, the experienced White Plains, Westchester, Rockland, Putnam and the Hudson Valley Attorney.
 Contact us today and let us help you get a new start.